Root Canal

 Our root canal procedure is designed for comfort and effectiveness.
 We begin with a consultation to assess the tooth and answer your questions.
 The treatment itself involves local anaesthesia for pain control, followed by careful removal of the infected pulp, cleaning and disinfection, and sealing the tooth with a temporary filling.
 In most cases, a permanent crown is placed on the tooth to restore its strength and function.

-Why Choose Dental Implant Plus?
+Why Choose Dental Implants Plus?

 Expert Care: Our experienced team of specialists is dedicated to providing precise and effective root canal treatments.